yduf/yduf.github.io/_posts/2021-08-17-key-value-store.md

 Sometimes it is very important to iterate and process all entries in a map very fast, e.g. in games.
 In that case, tsl::sparse_map is the clear winner.
 Iteration is exceptionally fast, it uses little memory, and find & insert & erase performance is ok as well.

+### see also
+- [ sparsehash](https://github.com/sparsehash/sparsehash) - several hash-map implementations, similar in
+API to SGI's hash_map class, but with different performance characteristics.